tristan-cavaness/Great-Power-War-Analysis/README.md

-# Mapping Food Accessibility Gaps in Syracuse's North Side
+# Mapping Food Accessibility Gaps in Syracuse
 ## Overview

 This project examines food accessibility challenges in Syracuse, New York, with a focus on historically underserved neighborhoods.
 Using census tract-level demographic data, grocery store locations, and street network analysis, the project maps the distance residents must travel to reach full-service grocery stores (on foot and by public transit) and identifies areas where access falls short.

-The closure of the Save A Lot at 500 Butternut Street in early 2026 highlights a problem many Northside residents already knew: healthy, affordable food is hard to reach without a car.
+The closure of the Save A Lot at 500 Butternut Street in early 2026 highlights a problem many residents already knew: healthy, affordable food is hard to reach without a car.
 This analysis aims to quantify that gap and visualize where it is most severe.

 ## Data Sources